The cheapest stocks and shares ISAs in 2025

 1 minute summary - The cheapest Stocks and Shares ISA

-• If you need access to your money within the next five years then you would be better off placing your money in a Cash ISA
+• If you want to access your money within the next five years then you would be better off placing your money in a Cash ISA

 Cheapest Stocks and Shares ISAs – Our top picks